 The Trump administration has vowed to combat the supposed abuse of the H-1B visa program, criticizing companies for utilizing the permit to drive down the cost of employing a member in the IT industry, for example.
-Trump’s “Buy American and Hire American” executive order underscores a mentality that seeks to enforce immigration laws as they pertain to foreign workers.
+Trump’s “Buy American and Hire American” executive order underscores a mentality that seeks to enforce immigration laws that pertain to foreign workers.
 Currently, Congress has not passed any legislation that would significantly affect the H-1B visa program, but with the Trump administration’s apparent intent to prioritize American workers over foreign workers, we could witness a drastic shift in business conducted in the United States.
-Fortunately, there are other options for individuals seeking to work in the US, and these can be found here: Alternative Options to the H-1B Visa.
+Fortunately, there are other options for individuals looking to work in the US, and these can be found here: Alternative Options to the H-1B Visa.

 Fill out our FREE online immigration assessment, and we will get back to you within 24 hours.